pangolindex/exchange-contracts/contracts/staking-positions/README.md

 call reverts.
 So that should solve both the issues.

 Yet another feature of PangoChef is relayer pools.
-That is an alternative type of pool to ERC20 pools, and its only purpose of the pool is to divert its share of rewards to a single address.
+That is an alternative type of pool to ERC20 pools, and the only purpose of the pool is to divert its share of rewards to a single address.
 This can allow us to divert emissions to partners, or have a separate contract that manages ERC721 staking.

 ## Notes on Code Style